Introduction

 My reply

 I don't have much information on this building at all.
-Two good online sources are the Parks & Gardens and Bristol University Botanic Garden websites.
+Two good online sources is the Bristol University Botanic Garden website.
 Other than those, I can't find much information at all.

 Can anyone help?